occivink/mpv-scripts/README.md

 # crop.lua

 Crop the current video in a visual manner.
 UX largely inspired by [this script](https://github.com/aidanholm/mpv-easycrop), code is original.
-The main difference is that this script supports recursively cropping and handles additional properties (pan, zoom), there are other subtleties.
+The main difference is that this script supports recursively cropping and is aware of some properties like pan or zoom, there are other subtleties.

 Press the binding to enter crop mode.
 Click once to define the first corner of the cropped zone, click a second time to define the second corner.
 You can use a binding such as `d vf del -1` to undo the last crop.